 Our goal in such cases is to prove that your actions were a product of an ‘operating mind’ focused on business survival, not a ‘guilty mind’ focused on deceit.

-By demonstrating a good faith belief in your venture, we can often move the case out of the criminal justice system entirely: a major ‘win’ for defendants.
+By demonstrating a good faith belief in your venture, we may be able to move the case out of the criminal justice system entirely: a major ‘win’.

 In 2026, you can expect: